Customize Consent Preferences

 Payment methods

-Your merchants can accept payments from their clients using any of several merchant payment methods.
+Your merchants can accept payments from their customers using any of several merchant payment methods.

 Merchant payment methods are connected to a merchant profile, and a single merchant profile can have multiple payment methods.
 To accept payments with Swan, there must be an Enabled merchant profile and at least one Enabled merchant payment method.

-To learn how to request payment methods, refer to the request payment method guides for SEPA Direct Debit, Internal Direct Debit, and French checks.
-You could also request multiple methods in one API call.
+To learn how to request payment methods, refer to the request payment method guides for card payments, SEPA Direct Debit, Internal Direct Debit, and French checks.
+You can request multiple methods in one API call.

 Available payment methods

-Your merchants can request the following payment methods to accept payments with Swan:
+Your merchants can request the following online payment methods to accept payments with Swan:

 Rolling reserve